 CL: Can you talk a bit about the many references to friends, less stated, perhaps than your more overt homages and tributes?
 What I admire in your work is this effortless ability to quote.
 You cite writers and musicians, from James Joyce and Marcel Proust to Chopin, from Erik Satie to Karl-Heinz Stockhausen.
-Yet, though you are beloved by your artist friends, you rarely get art historical in a more immediate sense.
+Yet, though you are beloved by your artist friends, you rarely get ‘art historical’ in a more immediate sense.
 What is your relation to your fellow British artists?
 I see nods to figures such as Angela Bulloch, or even Jonathan Monk, if not a great affinity.
 You and Ryan Gander both speak about time in much of your work.
-Liam Gillick and you share a lot in your use of quotes and light.
-Sutra, for example, refers to your clock pieces and to Felix Gonzalez-Torres.
-I guess I am attracted to that generation of artists that use quotation overtly.
+And I think Liam Gillick and you share a lot in your use of quotes and light.
+I love the piece Sutra, for example, which refers to your clock pieces and to Felix Gonzalez-Torres.
+I guess I am attracted to that generation of artists that uses quotation overtly.

 CWE: It is a form of camaraderie, a kind of family, a system of allegiances.
 A type of cartography, and shared notion of citation and quotation, where we are brothers, in a sense.
 It’s a form of incarnation of the context that drives one to the quote.
 It’s like an Archimedean point in space, that constructs a geometry that becomes a dialogue.
 It broadens one’s own experience, and allows one to experience a contextual structure.